 The strong and sustained growth of the Internet can be credited to the work of several generations of engineers, entrepreneurs, innovators, and investors across many parts of the globe.
 The path for their successful innovations and the growth of the Internet has been recently facilitated by market reforms from the 1980s and 1990s, which helped to replace the regime of state-owned, monopoly carriers with liberalized and competitive markets and private sector participation.
 Such reforms include market opening and competition, billing arrangements for the transfer of international telecommunication traffic, market liberalization, and private sector participation in telecom markets, including privatization.
 Indeed, worldwide, mobile markets have been subject to a greater degree of competition (compared to, for example, fixed line markets) and have enjoyed the highest and most sustained growth rates of any ICT sector.

-Advances in infrastructure have been made possible due in large part to investment by Governments, investors and particularly by network operators, who build and maintain the global information infrastructure.
+Advances in infrastructure have been made possible due in large part to investment by the private sector, Governments, investors and particularly by network operators, who build and maintain the communications infrastructure.
 Recent studies indicate that while Internet traffic is increasing, the usage-based cost per subscriber of the fixed network is fairly constant [source: U.S.A.].

 Para.
 50 of the Tunis Agenda recognizes the important role of local Internet Exchange Points (IXPs), with growing evidence for the significant cost and performance gains associated with IXP development in some emerging markets (for example, Kenya and Nigeria, where reductions in telecommunication traffic costs, reduced latency of local traffic, increased amounts of local content and greater usage of the Internet were observed to be associated with the establishment and activities of the IXPs in these countries).

-The increased use of the Internet enhances the value of the network as a result of “network effects” and Metcalfe’s Law.
-This enhanced value encourages the development of additional applications and services based on its architecture and the “end-to-end” principle e.g., the utilization of e-mail and text messaging, Voice over IP (VoIP), streaming and real time video, TV (IPTV) over the Internet, social networking, search capabilities, e-books, e-government, e-learning, e-health etc. By 2011, there were 135.4 million VoIP subscribers and 60 million IPTV subscribers worldwide.
+The internet’s design as an open platform encourages the development of additional applications and services based on its architecture and the “end-to-end” principle e.g., the utilization of e-mail and text messaging, Voice over IP (VoIP), streaming and real time video, TV (IPTV) over the Internet, social networking, search capabilities, e-books, e-government, e-learning, e-health etc. By 2011, there were 135.4 million VoIP subscribers and 60 million IPTV subscribers worldwide.

 Figure 1: Total Internet Users, by geographic region, and by language, 2011